 When we asked what those types of other ingredients are, Dr. Green said there were no clear answers there either — skin is too subjective.
 “I think the best answer is to use one that feels good and rubs into your skin well without over-drying it,” he says.
-When trying new acne products, start with small percentages (especially of benzoyl peroxide), and pay close attention to the whole experience.
 The more comfortable it is to apply, the more likely you are to keep up the regimen.

-Every expert we spoke with said the most critical part of combatting acne is combatting it every day.
+Every expert we spoke with said the most critical part of combating acne is combating it every day.
 “The only way to make any medication work is to use it on a daily basis,” says Dr. Green.
-Jessica Fitz Patrick emphasizes that it really comes down to what you can maintain for the long term: “Kits are great because they take out all the guess work — you just follow the instructions.
+Aesthetician and Rodan + Fields Consultant, Jessica Fitz Patrick emphasizes that it really comes down to what you can maintain for the long term: “Kits are great because they take out all the guesswork -- you just follow the instructions.
 But if four steps is going to be too many for you to keep up week after week, you’ll be better off finding one that has fewer treatments.”

-That’s right.
 Any acne treatment is a weeks-long experiment that you’re conducting with your skin.
 Acne is slow to heal, and in some cases, it can get worse before it gets better (nearly every benzoyl peroxide product we looked at emphasized the likeliness of irritating acne further, and starting off with a lighter application).
-April W. Armstrong, a doctor at the University of California Davis Health System, recommends waiting at least one month before you deem a product ineffective, and Townsend agrees.
+April W. Armstrong, a doctor at the University of California Davis Health System, recommends waiting at least one month before you deem a product ineffective.

 In most cases, acne products need to be used for at least 30 days before you can begin to ascertain its efficacy.
 Some skin and acne types may see noticeable results in a few days and end up totally clear in just a few weeks.
 Others may take several weeks to see the slightest change, or need to have their regimen adjusted as their skin adapts.
 Treating acne can often be a months-long process.